Solid-Interactive/solid-book/tv/roku/README.md

 * Select Utilities from tabs.
 * Upload package, enter password, and select rekey.
 * Your device is now ready to package an update to the channel you rekeyed from.
-* Note: apps sideloaded in dev mode will now use this dev key, and roku will consider them the "same app" in that they will share a registry.
+* Note: apps sideloaded in dev mode will now use the dev key of the packaged app, and roku will consider them the "same app" in that they will share a registry.
 This is helpful for testing how an app update you are developing will interact with the existing live, packaged version.
+However, the channelClientId will be different between the packaged and dev versions.

 ### Publish packaged channel
 * Upload here: https://developer.roku.com/developer-channels/channels